 After months of looking for a new home, the Asia Pacific Cultural Center (APCC) Tacoma has now settled itself in an office space inside the Children’s Museum of Tacoma.

-According to the founder of the organization, Patsy Surh O’Connell, “We anticipated that we should be able to find someone from the Asian Pacific Islander community who had the vision and would be financially willing and able to come forward to make this project succeed for our community’s betterment.”
+According to the founds of the organization, Patsy Surh O’Connell, “We anticipated that we should be able to find someone from the Asian Pacific Islander community who had the vision and would be financially willing and able to come forward to make this project success for our community’s betterment.”

 Unfortunately, this was not the case, and the building had to be sold in order to maintain the existence of the APCC.